spiros/ukb-biomarker-phenotypes/README.md

 # A semi-supervised approach for rapidly creating clinical biomarker phenotypes in the UK Biobank, across different primary care EHR and clinical terminology systems.

+The UK Biobank is making [primary care electronic health records](http://biobank.ctsu.ox.ac.uk/crystal/crystal/docs/primary_care_data.pdf) available for the entire cohort for [COVID-19 research](https://www.ukbiobank.ac.uk/2020/04/covid/).
+This repository provides machine-readable versions (CSV files) of electronic health record phenotyping algorithms for 31 commonly-measured biomakers, many of which are associated with COVID-19 comorbidities such as body mass index, cardiovascular disease and respiratory disease.

+Details on how these algorithms were bootstrapped and validated:

+    Denaxas S., Shah A.D., Mateen B., Kuan V., Quint J.K., Fitzpatrick N., Torralbo A., Fatemifar G., Hemingway H. (2020) _A semi-supervised approach for rapidly creating clinical biomarker phenotypes in the UK Biobank, across different primary care EHR and clinical terminology systems_.

 # Phenotypes